0xPolygonID/docs/docs/verifier/verification-library/zk-query-language.md

 **Query**

-When presented with this query, the user must prove that his/her monthly salary is greater than $1000.
+When presented with this query, the user must prove that their monthly salary is greater than $1000.

 <Tabs>
 <TabItem value="off-chain">